vectorgrp/sil-kit-adapters-generic-linux-io/gpio/README.md

 For this demo some GPIO chips have to be simulated.
 There are multiple ways to do that, the easiest ones are using one the following Linux modules:
 - [gpio-mockup](https://docs.kernel.org/admin-guide/gpio/gpio-mockup.html): it needs to be built with the Linux kernel, that is the reason why we don't provide further information for this module.
 - [gpio-sim](https://docs.kernel.org/admin-guide/gpio/gpio-sim.html): **requires Linux kernel version v5.17-rc1 or higher**.
 This is the module used to simulate GPIO chips in this demo.
+    > Kindly note that this module is not available in Android environments.
+Thus, this demo is only applicable in Linux environments with kernels that satisfy the aforementioned condition.

 To create two GPIO chips like in the following diagram you can run ``sudo ./gpio/demos/create_gpio_sim.sh``.
 This script sets up the GPIO chips using the gpio-sim module and creates the two instances which appear on the file system as ``/dev/gpiochip0`` and ``/dev/gpiochip1``.